 Federal public lands, including national parks and monuments, are more abundant in the West than in any other region.
 These lands are opportunities to hike, fish, hunt, ski, boat, and participate in other recreation forms.
 This scenic backdrop also serves as a backdrop for the region’s communities.

 Another benefit of attending a Western school is the possibility of saving on tuition fees.
-Small towns with a kid friendly place to live enjoy a low cost or reasonable cost of living.
-And even if your school is located in leading city hosts massive populations but essentially exudes rural town living, the living costs around the area might still be cheaper than central-located campuses.
+Small towns with a kid-friendly place to live enjoy a low cost or reasonable cost of living.
+And even if your school is located in a leading city that hosts massive populations but essentially exudes rural town living, the living costs around the area might still be cheaper than central-located campuses.
 There is financial aid available to students who qualify.

-Here Are 20 Colleges in the West Giving You That Small-Town Feel!
+20 Colleges in the West Giving You That Small-Town Feel

-It is a healthier choice for college students to live amid the community while getting an education in a college town than living in the big city.
-Explore the Western region and enroll in one of these 20 small town colleges:
+It is a healthier choice for college students to live in the community while getting an education in a college town than living in the big city.
+Explore the Western region and enroll in one of these 20 small-town colleges:

 The Fairbanks campus’s unique location makes it an ideal site for Arctic and northern research, just 200 miles south of the Arctic Circle.